abroroo/til/Grokking Simplicity/Chapter1.md

 ## Chapter 1

 Functional programming breaks down code into three main types: actions, calculations, and data.
-The goal is to reduce unexpected changes and make the code stronger.
+The goal is to reduce unexpected changes and make the code less dependent.

 1. **Actions**: Functions that can give different results depending on when or how often you call them.
 2. **Calculations**: Functions that always give the same result for the same input, no matter when you run them.